 - If you have a stainless steel bottle AND it has a dot on the bottom AND the seal is missing, toss it and call the company, but still rest assured that the chances of your child having been exposed to unsafe lead levels is low.

 - For Pura Kiki and Eco Vessel cups: if you have a bottle that you bought in the last year or so, even if it’s insulated and that seal over the dot on the bottom is missing, it won’t have lead (but still call the company to be sure).

 Some experts suggest that drinking from a sippy cup can cause lisps and other speech issues.
 Drinking from a straw will not cause speech problems, however.

 - BPA.
 I’m lying.
 Every sippy cup I researched (including all the ones sold by Babies “R” Us and Diapers.com) proclaims itself “BPA free!”
-I’m not convinced that this global avoidance of BPA means that any old plastic sippy cup you buy in a drugstore is safe.
-Emerging evidence reveals that estrogen-mimickers are found in BPA-free plastics, too.
+Sadly, this is meaningless, as we now know that estrogen-mimickers are found in BPA-free plastics, too.

 - Latex.
-Like silicone, latex is a good alternative to plastic, although because it is a somewhat common allergen, not many companies go this route (NUK is an exception and has several products made of latex).
+Like silicone, latex is a good alternative to plastic, although because it is a somewhat common allergen, not many companies go this route.

 - Stainless steel.
 Long considered the safest material for cookware, even good old stainless steel has come under fire for potentially being dangerous: when heated, it may leach aluminum and other heavy metals into food.
 Since sippy cups generally contain only cold liquids, this doesn’t concern me, and if you wanted to be really careful you could avoid using stainless steel sippy cups for acidic drinks.